walexy/zoomguy-copy-01/src/pages/features.md

       **Live event support**

-      During your event, your Zoom Squad consultant will provide real-time technical support for presenters, panelists, and participants.
+      During your event, your Meeting Squad consultant will provide real-time technical support for presenters, panelists, and participants.

       **Virtual Meeting Rehearsal**